 - Direct lenders: traditional banks, credit unions or online lenders that originate mortgage loans and service them through their mortgage department or a designated third party once they are funded

-- Mortgage brokers: licensed mortgage professionals that shop your information around to find the best deal on a home loan and help you navigate the lending process from start to finish (usually for a fee of 1 to 2 percent of the loan amount)
+- Mortgage brokers: licensed mortgage professionals who shop your information around to find the best deal on a home loan and help you navigate the lending process from start to finish (usually for a fee of 1 to 2 percent of the loan amount)

 - Correspondent lenders: they also originate and fund loans directly but typically sell them off shortly following the closing